16 Different Types of Ladders & Their Uses (with Pictures)

-If you don’t need the commitment of a full step ladder but still need to occasionally store goods on a high shelf or change a lightbulb, there’s a step stool.
-These can give you a foot or two of extra altitude for chores around the house.
+If you don’t need a step ladder but still need to occasionally store goods on a high shelf or change a lightbulb, you can use a step stool.
+They give you a foot or two of extra altitude for chores around the house.

 3. A-frame Ladders

 If you have a garage or a shed, chances are you have one of these ladders stored in it.
 They’re ideal for jobs like cleaning the tops of windows, hanging holiday lights, or trimming trees.

-Extension ladders allow the user to reach higher points while economizing on space.
-Users will want to keep safety in mind while using these types of ladders.
+Extension ladders allow the user to reach higher altitudes while economizing on space.
+Users must keep safety in mind while using these ladders.
 But, if you need to get into a hard-to-reach exterior corner to remove a wasp’s nest, they are invaluable.

 4. Basic Extension Ladders

 A basic, run-of-the-mill extension ladder uses teeth to lock it into position when the extensions have been pulled out to the desired height.
-It’s important to not stand on the top rungs of these types of ladders, as those are there for stability.
+It’s important not to stand on the top rungs of these types of ladders since they are there for stability.

 5. Telescoping Ladders